rpande1996/Direction_Detector/README.md

 ## Overview

-This code uses HSV masks to detect a arrow and determines the direction its pointing towards.
+This code uses HSV masks to detect an arrow and determines the direction its pointing towards.
 A separate code then plots the histogram of processing time required for the signal tracking

 ## Hardware